 When a student leaves school between the hours of 8:00 am and 3:05 pm, the parents/guardians/other emergency contact designee must come in to the office and sign the child out of school.
 The student sign-out sheet is located in the office and will be completed by the office staff.
 School personnel will call the student to the office.

 What do I do if I want to volunteer at the school?
 (Temporarily halted because of COVID - 19 Social Distancing Recommendations)

 We welcome volunteers at Sandhill Elementary School.
 If you are interested in volunteering, contact a classroom teacher or the school office.
 Please see the district web site that describes when a background check is required.

 We love to have volunteers come help during the school day.
 If you have not had a chance to connect with your child's teacher about opportunities to help, please feel free to do so anytime.

-When visitors and volunteers come to the school, we ask that you follow our safety rules about checking in the office.
+When visitors and volunteers come to the school, we ask that you follow our safety rules about checking in at the office.
 During the school day, 8:10 am-3:05 pm, all visitors must check into the school office first.
 The visitor's name and driver license information will be submitted to the National Sex Offender database.
 All approved visitors will be issued a badge/sticker before they can continue with their school business.
 Visitors must stop back into the office upon departure and turn in their badge/sticker.

 Please let us know if you have any questions about this process or school safety concerns.

 How do I pay for my child's lunch?

 The Stoughton Area School District contracts with TAHER to provide breakfast, lunch and morning and lunch milk for students.
 Students may elect to take either a hot lunch, which includes a milk, or cold lunch from home, and may purchase a milk for lunch.
 They also provide morning milk-break milk for students who elect to take it.
 All prices for lunches and milk are provided here.